🔢 Similarity Theory: Numbers

 The greatest difficulty always lies at the foundation:

-From 1 to 2, the progression becomes easier.
+• From 1 to 2, progression becomes easier.

-Each step smooths until 9 is reached, where the soul is fully matured within a dimension.
+• Each step smooths until 9 is reached, where consciousness is fully matured within a dimension.

 At 9, the next leap — to 10 — represents dimensional transition, not just growth but transformation.